xerocross/xerocross.functional-util/README.md

 The (possible) lack of speed is a tradeoff for the benefit of functions that can be validated by mathematical proof.

+It's worth noting that the author of this library Adam Cross is a formally trained PhD mathematician.

 ## validation and testing

 This library has a rather extensive testing suite written in Jest notation.
 It also uses WeAssert for internal validation of data.
 For example, this library defines a number.isInteger function and many of the other functions use that function internally to verify input data.
 These functions will throw an error at runtime if the input type is invalid.